 Experiential Marketing is said to create a closer bond between the customer and the brand by immersing them into a fun and memorable experience.
-At 7132 hotel and Therme Vals, however, experience is more than just marketing, it is a 360 degrees experience impacting all of our senses.
+At 7132 Therme Vals, however, experience is more than just marketing, it is a 360 degrees immersion impacting all of our senses.

 S i g h t

-Imagine modern architecture, 20th century design and many quirky details set against the backdrop of archaic alpine peaks…
+Imagine modern architecture and contemporary interior design set against a backdrop of archaic alpine mountain peaks…

 H e a r i n g